pdywilson/korge-game/README.md

 # A simple Korge game

 This project is a minimal example of a korge game.
 It is written in kotlin and deployed to javascript.
+It can help as a starting point to get started with korge development.
+Feel free to copy and adjust it.
 Check it out here: https://pdywilson.github.io/game/

 ## Build & Run